JohannesOvergaard/Bachelor/Interviews/Monica_Interview.md

 Language

-Gorverment, Skat, IDA, websites in Danish (only summery in English), ITU-website
+Gorverment, Skat, IDA, websites in Danish (only summery in English), SU-website

 Banking, Danske Bank